iggyk/version-sandbox/README.md

 Taking a look at the scripts themselves, the pre-release is using `lerna publish --canary` instead of `lerna version pre...`, chiefly because for reasons unkown, `version pre...` does not respect the `-alpha.X..` markup in the versions, resuling in some odd behavior.

 For example, given the current version `1.0.0`, a `lerna version preminor` will yield `1.1.0-alpha.0` which looks fine, but the subsequent `lerna version preminor` yields `1.2.0-alpha.0` instead of `1.1.0-alpha.1` as desired.
 Canry publishing mechanics however, respect the pre-release markup in the expected way.

----

-[^1]: It should be noted that npm ignores the `+SHA` part in version list; how does artifactory behave with such versions is something to be investigated yet